-Naturally, as one 27 year old does, I scoured up the adjacent 3 seats beside me and made a fort.
+Naturally, as one 27-year-old does, I scoured up the adjacent 3 seats beside me and made a fort.
 Consisting of blankets and pillows.
 I had 4 of each!
 It was like I set up shop.
 I probably could have bartered other passengers for my wares and made a decent profit.
 It was the most perfect flight.
 A rarity.

-Normally, I am on the fullest flights sandwiched between two massive people with a couple of screaming babies two rows in front.
+Normally, I am on the fullest flights sandwiched between two massive people with a couple screaming babies two rows in front.
 Not to mention the a-hole in front of me who decides to recline his seat into my crotch.
 I have angrily written about the people I hate on planes here.
 When I book flights I always go for the cheapest so I may find myself on a 34-hour journey to Sydney when a direct flight is 15.5 hours.
 How do I stay so sane on such long flights when I don’t ever sleep?
-There are a couple of options.
+There are a couple options.

 Drug yourself.
 Melatonin, Gravol whatever cocktail you need to use to get some zzz’s.
 Now I have only done this once and if I am being honest it was a bit accidental.
-I took melatonin and it didn’t work so I took a Gravol as well.
+I took melatonin and it didn’t work so I took Gravol as well.
 I ended up sleeping for maybe 2 hours but I was groggy as hell.
-Case and point for the months leading up to our trip my friend informed me NOT to get the seafood option on the China Eastern flights since his friend got diarrhea from it.
+Case and point for the months leading up to our trip my friend informed me NOT to get the seafood option on the China Eastern flights since his friend got diarrhoea from it.
 Over and over I heard this warning.

 Meal time on the flight: